 The imaging geometry first deployed at MEC~\cite{Schropp2015} used a diverging beam at target and optic-free propagation from target to detector plane.
 A schematic of the setup can be seen in Fig.\ref{fig:pcigeo}.

-Here, the LCLS beam is focused down with the MXI inside the MEC vacuum chamber with a lens set of focal length $f$, to a spot size of typically 100\,nm.
+The MXI, with a lens set of focal length $f$, is placed in the MEC vacuum chamberd and focuses the LCLS beam to approximately 100nm.
 A certain distance, x, behind the focus, a sample is placed in the divergent beam.
-The x-ray beam eventually hits a detector that sits a distance L behind the sample, leading to a geometric magnification of the sample of L/x on the detector.
-Due to the long propagation distance of the X-ray, phase difference in the sample can readily be seen in the image (e.g. clear fringes appear at sharp phase boundaries) For this reason this geometry is called the Phase Constrast Imaging (PCI) geometry at MEC.
-Iterative algorithms can be used to retrieve the phase, and if this is successful the full complex transmission function (i.e. absorption and phase shift) can be calculated.
-Experiment in this geometries have been fielded at MEC before yielding scientific results on shockwaves is diamond~\cite{Schropp2015} and the kinetics of phase transformations in silicon~\cite{Brown2019}.
+The x-ray beam propagates to a detector at a distance L behind the sample, leading to a geometric magnification of the sample of L/x.
+Due to the long propagation distance of the X-ray, phase difference induced by the sample can readily be seen in the image (e.g., clear fringes appear at sharp phase boundaries).
+For this reason this geometry is called the Phase Constrast Imaging (PCI) geometry at MEC.
+Iterative algorithms can be used to retrieve the phase, and if this is successful, the full complex transmission function (i.e., absorption and phase shift) can be calculated.
+Experiment in this geometries have been fielded at MEC, yielding scientific results on shockwave propagation in diamond~\cite{Schropp2015} and the kinetics of phase transformations in silicon~\cite{Brown2019}.
 The setup can be easily combined with X-ray diffraction.
-Since moving the lenses of the MXI closer to the target reduced the field of view of the image, and therefore the area where X-rays hit the target, diffraction from selected area of only microns in size can be obtained to determine different phases in the image, as was done in \cite{Brown2019}.
-A typical image of a laser-generated shock wave travelling through a sample can be seen in Fig.~\ref{fig:pcishock} and many more examples in have been published in~\cite{Schropp2015,Nagler2015,nagler2016}
+Moving the lenses of the MXI closer to the target reduced the field of view of the image, and therefore the area where X-rays hit the target.
+In this way, diffraction from an area of only a few microns in size can be obtained, and different crystallographic phases in the sample can be identified~\cite{Brown2019}.
+A typical image of a laser-generated shock wave travelling through a sample can be seen in Fig.~\ref{fig:pcishock} and more examples have been published in~e.g.,~\cite{Schropp2015,Nagler2015,nagler2016}